 Especially detrimental to trees is grass that is known to retard root growth.
 Hence, it is important to remove grass and mulch 4 inches deep 1 foot beyond the root ball when planting.
 (Make sure the mulch does not directly contact the tree trunk to prevent disease/pest problems.)
 Expand the radius of mulching 1-2 feet per year for 3 years that will allow the tree to establish its root system.

 Now, without further ado, here are some fast growing tree suitable to the UK’s climate.

-The Eucalyptus gunnii or cider tree is a beautiful tree with with peeling cream and brown bark and elliptic grey-green foliage.
+Eucalyptus trees (Eucalyptus gunnii) or cider trees have peeling cream and brown bark with elliptic grey-green foliage.
 Originating from Tasmania, the gunnii is suitable to grow throughout the UK, being able to withstand temperatures of -15 Celsius for significant periods.
 Growing at a whopping 1.5-2m per year, the tree tends to take a columnar shape, reaching a maximum height of 25m.
 The tree is highly versatile and will flourish in all soil types.

 Did you know?
 The gunnii produces a sugar-rich sweet sap that the aborigines ostensibly fermented into an alcoholic drink – the first of its kind in Australia.